jcolag/entropy-arbitrage/2020-03-26-trek-menagerie-1.md

  >
  > **PIKE**: Oh, I should have smelled trouble when I saw the swords and the armor.
 Instead of that, I let myself get trapped in that deserted fortress and attacked by one of their warriors.

-[Rigel](https://en.wikipedia.org/wiki/Rigel) (β Orionis) is around 860 light years away.
+{% wiki Rigel|Rigel|en %} (β Orionis) is around 860 light years away.
 Either the resources at the Vega colony are critical for one or more of the patients or Vega represents the frontier.
 However, Rigel and Vega seem to be in different directions from Earth, making this even more peculiar.
 In the northern hemisphere, Orion is a winter constellation, Lyra spring.

 Remember that we've been in a similar situation, before.
 In *Mudd's Women*, we had a trip passing near Rigel on the way to some star in Ophiuchus; the crew in that case needed to negotiate for lithium crystals with the miners on Rigel XII.
 It may not be a coincidence that those two episodes refer to the same solar system.